-Fourth, people may not be as disappointed in you as you assume:
+Fourth, people probably aren’t as disappointed in you as you think.

-As people, we often tell ourselves stories about who we are and how we relate to other people.
+People often tell themselves stories about who they are and how they relate to others.
 Sometimes these stories are accurate and sometimes they are based on subjective assumptions.
 So, a person may tell themselves things like:

 “I’m no fun, everyone is watching me, I’m not wanted here, this was a pity invite, I’m a third wheel, people are disappointed in me, people don’t care, I have no one, etc”

 Though I’m sure there are times when these things are true, there are also times when these thoughts are exaggerations or manifestations of a person’s internal fears and anxieties.
 So, if you find yourself thinking this way, we encourage you to really stop and ask yourself, “What evidence do I have to support this belief?
 How do I know it’s true?”